 Cyril would later shamefully tie a red armband on his uniform and lead his elite Guards Naval Infantry battalion to swear personal allegiance to the Revolutionary government in St. Petersburg during the Russian Revolution.
 This, of course, did not stop him from pretending to the throne in exile after the Reds later wiped out half of his family while simultaneously hanging out with the Mladorossi group– who were actually something of a pawn of the Soviet secret police.
 Anyway, back to the cruiser.

 When war broke out with Japan, the well-used Admiral Nakhimov was back in the Baltic on her regular refit period.
 This was fortuitous, as she likely would have been sunk at Port Arthur like the rest of the Russian Pacific Squadron.
 However, let us not congratulate ourselves just yet, as the Russian glass is always half empty.

-Attached to the doomed “2nd Pacific Squadron” of Admiral Zinovy Rozhestvensky at the last minute (who didn’t want the aging, slow cruiser), Admiral Nakhimov set sail for her end fate.
+Attached to the doomed “2nd Pacific Squadron” of ADM Zinovy Rozhestvensky at the last minute (who didn’t want the aging, slow cruiser), Admiral Nakhimov set sail for her end fate.